geovedi/book-notes/2022/starry-messenger.notes.md

   - "Starry Messenger" offers ways to channel emotional and intellectual energies in alignment with the universe's principles.
   - Topics like war, politics, religion, truth, beauty, gender, and race are recontextualized for accountability and wisdom.
 - Alien Observers:
-  - The text contemplates how space aliens, unbiased by preconceived notions, might perceive humanity.
+  - How space aliens, unbiased by preconceived notions, might perceive humanity.
   - These impartial observers reveal inconsistencies, hypocrisies, and foolish behaviors in human existence.
 - The Universe's Insights:
   - "Starry Messenger" encapsulates insights drawn from the universe, delivered through scientific methods and tools.
-  - The text provides a trove of wisdom, bridging the gap between cosmic understanding and human affairs.
+  - A trove of wisdom, bridging the gap between cosmic understanding and human affairs.

 ## Overture: Science & Society
 - Introduction: